-Here is a five-step checklist that an organisation may use to achieve the ISO 27001 internal audit criteria.
+An organisation may use a five-step checklist to achieve the ISO 27001 internal audit criteria.

 Typically, this will be the practical evaluation of your organisation that takes place.

-- You will need to: Talk to front-line staff employees on how the ISMS works in practice.
+You will need to: Talk to front-line staff employees about how the ISMS works in practice.

 The findings of the audit must be presented to management.
 The following items should be included in your ISO 27001 internal audit report:

-- The report's target recipients, as well as categorization and dissemination rules, if applicable.
+The report's target recipients and categorization and dissemination rules, if applicable.